-We’re often asked the general question: Is it legal to work alone?
-It is not against the law to work alone, and in many cases it is perfectly safe to do so (for example a self-employed architect may work by themselves from a home-office).
-The law does however require employers to ensure that their employees are ‘reasonably’ safe.
-This means that employers must consider the health and safety risks not only of the job being carried out, but any risks caused by the employee working alone.
+We’re often asked the question: Is it legal to work alone?
+It is not against the law to work alone, and in many cases it is safe to do so.
+The law does, however, require employers to make sure that their employees are ‘reasonably’ safe.
+This means that employers must consider the health and safety risks of the job being carried out, and also any risks caused by the employee working alone.

-Employers who have five or more workers must not only carry out risk assessments, but also record any significant findings and list the control measures put in place to manage any significant risks identified.
+Employers who have five or more workers must not only carry out risk assessments, but also record any significant findings, and list the control measures put in place to manage any risks identified.

 In some industries, there are industry-specific restrictions on tasks which may be carried out by a lone worker.
 These include transporting explosives and fumigation work.
 Your employer should be aware of any industry-specific restrictions.

-Your employee will usually have done a general risk assessment for the role you are employed to carry out.
-However they must also consider the specific employee hired for that role and adapt their risk assessment.
+An employer will usually have done a general risk assessment for the lone working role.
+However, employers must also think about the specific employee hired for that role and adapt their risk assessment.

 Employees who may need special adjustments to manage any additional risk cause include: